-Emerald was one of the first gemstones to be mined and traded.
-An old emerald connects its owner to a rich history that winds through exotic lands, ancient civilizations, and mighty empires.
-In all corners of the globe, emeralds have been used as amulets and talismans, religious symbols, astrological stones, magical stones, and healing stones.
-Emeralds have long been associated with courtship, love, and fidelity, and they are considered a life-affirming stone to the practitioners of New Age Metaphysics.
+Emeralds were one of the first gemstones to be mined and traded.
+An antique emerald has traveled through a history of exotic lands, ancient civilizations, and mighty empires.
+Across, emeralds have been used as amulets and talismans, religious symbols, astrological stones, magical stones, and healing stones.
+Emeralds have a long history associated with courtship, love, and fidelity, and are considered a life-affirming stone to the practitioners of New Age Metaphysics.

 For centuries, emeralds have provided inspiration for poets, playwrights and historians.
 Cleopatra used them to impress her regal stature upon both her people and foreign dignitaries, laying claim to the original emerald mines (and a few other green gems too).
 At the more contemporary end of iconic individuals, Elizabeth Taylor received an emerald brooch as one of the earliest gifts Richard Burton gave to her upon the beginning of their relationship.
 This was followed up by a bracelet, ring, earring, and a necklace to create one of the most expensive emerald jewelry sets of all time.

 Despite being able to attract the attention of such iconic individuals, emeralds remain a rarity as an heirloom.
 This is due to their rarity and relative fragility in comparison to other gemstones such as diamond, sapphire, and ruby.

 Choosing Emeralds EJ92 | medium | play| left | “Emerald Jewelry ID: EJ92 – Emerald Weight: 1.10 Carats – Emerald Origin: Zambia”